Crockpot Cranberry Chili Meatballs

 Ingredients

-• 26 oz frozen fully-cooked meatballs
+• 26 oz frozen fully cooked meatballs

 • 14 oz canned jellied cranberry sauce

-• 12 oz bottle chili sauce
+• 12 oz chili sauce

-1. Preheat and prepare your cookware as needed.
-Cooking times may vary depending on your equipment and ingredients.
+2. Prepare your slow cooker and ingredients as needed.
+Cooking times and results may vary depending on your equipment and ingredients.

 Leave a Comment